Financial Aid Information

 Parents may choose to borrow the Federal Direct PLUS Loan for students enrolled at least half-time.
 Eligibility is based upon an approved credit check.
 Students must complete the FAFSA to apply for the PLUS loan.

 Students may be awarded a Federal Work-Study award as part of their financial aid package.
 This federal program provides funds for students to be employed while enrolled, at least half-time, in an eligible program of study.
-Students may gain part-time work experience through employment opportunities at the Middletown campus, Meriden Center, or through the Community Service Program (typically off-campus).
+Students may gain part-time work experience through employment opportunities on-campus or through the Community Service Program (typically off-campus).

 Satisfactory Academic Progress Policy for Financial Aid Recipients

 Recipients of financial aid under the Title IV programs or other financial aid programs directly administered or certified by the college must maintain satisfactory academic progress towards the completion of a certificate or degree program.
 Students must be cognizant when selecting a program that certain certificates are not eligible for financial aid.
 The progress standards within are determined in accordance with a student’s current primary curriculum in a certificate or degree program.